monstermac77/vr/README.md

 * What happens if I don't have lighthouses or a PC with Bluetooth?
   * The script should fail gracefully, meaning that all other features will work.
 * Why isn't MixedVR Manager turning my v1.0 lighthouses on and off like it's supposed to?
   * To determine what the issue is, open up "Command Prompt" and input `C:\..\vr\bin\lighthouse-v1-manager.exe discover`.
-If the output says "no suitable lighthouses found", make sure that Bluetooth LE shows up in Device Manager.
-You may need to pair your v1.0 lighthouses with your computer just as you would do with a bluetooth mouse or keyboard.
+If the output says "no suitable lighthouses found", make sure that Bluetooth LE shows up in Device Manager on your PC.
+If it doesn't you may need to use a different Bluetooth driver (ideally, you should be using the Windows bluetooth driver).
+* Why isn't the `discover` command to determine my v1.0 lighthouses working?
+  * The v1.0 lighthouses seem to be less reliable at discovery than the v2.0 lighthouses.
+You may have to run the discover command several times, perhaps with a reboot thrown in between, to figure out the MAC addresses.

 **Acknowledgements**